Schedule an Appointment 1-305-251-8650

 Extracorporeal shock wave lithotripsy

 In extracorporeal shock wave lithotripsy (ESWL), Dr. Razdan uses electromagnetic shock waves to break the kidney stone into smaller pieces that can then pass through the urinary tract.
 This procedure is suitable only for certain specific stones at convenient locations.
-Besides the location other determinants for the use of this modality are size, stone composition and body habitus of the patient.
-Often a stent is passed before therapy to facilitate the stone fragment getting expelled out of the body.
+Besides the location, other determinants for the use of this modality are size, stone composition, and body habitus of the patient.
+Often, a stent is passed before therapy to facilitate the stone fragment getting expelled from the body.

 Ureteroscopy

-Ureteroscopy is used to treat small stones especially in the ureter.
+Ureteroscopy is used to treat small stones, especially in the ureter.
 Using a small camera called a ureteroscope, introduced through the normal urethra, Dr. Razdan locates the stone and uses lasers to either remove the stone or break it into passable pieces.
-Use of laser is harmless to the patient and the primary advantage being not necessitating admission to the hospital.
+Use of a laser is harmless to the patient, and the primary advantage is that it does not necessitate admission to the hospital.

 Percutaneous Nephrolithotomy

-An ideal approach for large sized stones in the kidney.
-Larger telescope is passed through a small incision on the back through which either laser or ultrasound waves are passed to break the stone and fragments brought out.
+An ideal approach for large stones in the kidney.
+A larger telescope is passed through a small incision on the back, through which either laser or ultrasound waves are passed to break the stone and fragments brought out.
 Very large stones can be tackled in one sitting by this procedure.

 Future stone prevention